Green Student Intern Program

 Selected candidates will work in a highly collaborative and adaptive environment, with one-on-one feedback and constructive mentorship.
 Interns work 8-10 hours per week, and start at $9/hour.

-- Indicate 1-2 preferred specialization(s) in a project area: Recycling and Waste Reduction, Sustainable Transportation, Student Engagement and Compost Program.
-Scroll down or click preferred specialization to learn more.
+- Indicate 1-2 preferred specialization(s) in a project area: Recycling and Waste Reduction, Sustainable Transportation, Diversity and Inclusion, UM Compost Program, Green Grove Initiative, or Leadership and Curriculum.
+Scroll down to learn more about each specialization.

 Competitive applicants will:

-- Have an interest in sustainability and environmental issues
+- Have a demonstrated interest in sustainability and environmental issues

 - Possess experience and skills related to the preferred specializations indicated on application